brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 There is a brand new episode that is all about exactly the above, check it out:
 [IPv6 Buzz: IPv6 CLAT and IPv6-only networks](https://packetpushers.net/podcast/ipb140-ipv6-clat-and-ipv6-only-networks/)

-Another IPv6 Buzz show, with the fellow Swede Stephan Lagerholm from T-Mobile:
+Another IPv6 Buzz show, with the fellow swede Stephan Lagerholm from T-Mobile.
+A lot of talk about 464XLAT:
 [IPv6 and mobile network operators](https://packetpushers.net/podcast/ipv6-buzz-004-ipv6-mobile-network-operators/)

 The _only_ book you need regarding IPv6 addressing: